sammuelyee/docs/faqs.md

 ### How many layers can my map have?

 The maximum number of layers per map depends on your CartoDB plan.
-For Magellan plan, this maximum is 4.
+For Magellan plan, the maximum is 4.
 You can get up to 5 layers with the John Snow and Coronelli plans, and 6 with the Mercator plan.

 If you have special needs for layers, contact us at support@cartodb.com and we'll see how we can help you.